francescoo22/masters-thesis/chapters/2-Background.typ

 Finally, @alias-bug presents a contrived example to illustrate how aliasing can lead to mysterious bugs.
 Function `f` takes two lists `xs` and `ys` as arguments.If both lists are not empty, the function removes the last element from each.
 One might assume this function will never raise an `IndexOutOfBoundsException`.
 However, if `xs` and `ys` are aliased and have a size of one, this exception will occur.

-// TODO: decide whether to write in the caption that the examples are written in Kotlin

 #figure(
   caption: "Problems caused by aliasing in formal verification",
   ```kt